nowitsabby/dark-rpg-nextjs/assets/srd/core/rules.md

 ### Weapon Skill \(WS\)

-Weapon Skill measures a character’s competence in all forms of close\-quarters combat\.
+Weapon Skill measures a character's competence in all forms of close\-quarters combat\.
 Characters with high Weapon Skill values are excellent warriors, renowned with a chainsword or even their bare hands\.

 ### Ballistic Skill \(BS\)

-Ballistic Skill measures a character’s accuracy with all forms of ranged weapons\.
+Ballistic Skill measures a character's accuracy with all forms of ranged weapons\.
 A high Ballistic Skill indicates a character is an excellent marksman, someone to be rightly feared in a fire\-fight or shootout\.

 ### Strength \(S\)

-Strength measures a character’s muscle and physical power\.
+Strength measures a character's muscle and physical power\.
 A high Strength characteristic value allows a character to lift heavier objects and punch a foe harder\.

 ### Toughness \(T\)

-Toughness measures a character’s health, stamina, and resistance\.
+Toughness measures a character's health, stamina, and resistance\.
 Exceptionally Tough characters can shrug off otherwise damaging weapon hits and better withstand poisonous attacks\.

 ### Agility \(Ag\)

-This measures a character’s quickness, reflex, and poise\.
+This measures a character's quickness, reflex, and poise\.
 High Agility can allow a character to manipulate delicate machinery with finesse, or keep his footing when crossing treacherous terrain\.
-This characteristic also determines a character’s movement rate; the higher the Agility bonus, the farther he can move each turn\.
+This characteristic also determines a character's movement rate; the higher the Agility bonus, the farther he can move each turn\.

 ### Intelligence \(Int\)

-Intelligence measures a character’s acumen, reason, and general knowledge\.
+Intelligence measures a character's acumen, reason, and general knowledge\.
 A character with a strong Intelligence value can recall huge volumes of data, correlate esoteric clues, or determine if an ancient archaeotech relic is genuine or not\.

 ### Perception \(Per\)

-This measures a character’s awareness and the acuteness of his senses\.
+This measures a character's awareness and the acuteness of his senses\.
 A character who has a high Perception value can pick out a stray bolter shell casing left amidst an underhive morass, or tell when someone is being deceitful\.

 ### Willpower \(WP\)

-Willpower measures a character’s mental strength and resilience\.
+Willpower measures a character's mental strength and resilience\.
 High Willpower allows a character to exert control over a crowd of near\-rioting hab workers or interrogate a captured heretic\.
 It is also often used when wielding and resisting psychic powers\.

 ### Fellowship \(Fel\)

-Fellowship measures a character’s persuasiveness, ability to lead, and force of personality\.
+Fellowship measures a character's persuasiveness, ability to lead, and force of personality\.
 Having a strong Fellowship makes for a character who can ingratiate himself into a gathering of suspicious forge menials or make skilled trades with wily vendors\.

 ### Influence/Infamy \(Inf\)

-This measures a character’s connections, reputation, and resources\.
+This measures a character's connections, reputation, and resources\.
 High Influence can allow a character to quickly summon the aid of local military forces to his side, or arrange for fast transit to another star system\.
 Unlike the other characteristics, Influence changes only as a character performs actions: it would decrease should he fail a mission in a highly visible manner, for example, or increase after he successfully rescues a kidnapped planetary governor\.
 In the case heretic or otherwise "Evil" characters, this characteristic is called Infamy instead\.
 The methods used to obtain it may vary, but it functions identically

 # Game Dice